Finns Party: 2020s

-In between 2019–2022, Finns party MP and later Minister of Economic Affairs Vilhelm Junnila made four budgetary motions in order to support Veljesapu-Perinneyhdistys, a Finnish organization that cherishes the heritage of the Finnish volunteers in the Waffen-SS.
-Junnila wrote in his motion, that the support would be "for the promotion of balanced historical research".
-In 2020, a number of members of the Finns party in parliament criticised the Research Council of Finland for funding the research on the Holocaust of historian and Green League candidate Oula Silvennoinen at the University of Helsinki.
-According to Der Spiegel, three Finns party ministers supported a motion to provide funding for SS veterans association for a "counter-study" in response to accusations of Finnish SS men having participated in the Holocaust.
+Between 2019–2022, Finns party MP Vilhelm Junnila made four budgetary motions in order to support Veljesapu-Perinneyhdistys, a Finnish organization that cherishes the heritage of the Finnish volunteers in the Waffen-SS.
+Junnila wrote in his motion, that the support would be, "for the promotion of balanced historical research".
+In 2020, a number of Finns Party MPs criticised the Research Council of Finland for funding research on the Holocaust by historian and Green League candidate Oula Silvennoinen at the University of Helsinki.
+According to Der Spiegel, three Finns Party ministers in the Orpo cabinet supported a motion to provide funding for an SS veterans association as a "counter-study", in response to accusations of Finnish SS men having participated in the Holocaust.

 Finns Party politicians have frequently supported anti-Muslim movements such as the Finnish Defense League, Soldiers of Odin, Nordic Resistance Movement (NRM), Rajat Kiinni (Close the Borders), and Suomi Ensin (Finland First).
 An anti-mosque demonstration was supported by the youth branch of the PS, whose chair, Jarmo Keto, said that, "Islam as an ideology is responsible for many conflicts and terror attacks.
 Thus such a mosque project is an irresponsible idea".

 Members of the Finns Party have attracted criticism from the other parties and antifascists for attending events organized by or with the NRM.
 Two municipal-level politicians of the Finns Party have taken part in an event where the participants shot and threw knives at shooting targets, using photos of members of the Rinne Cabinet.

 The Finns Party's parliamentary group's general secretary, Olli Immonen, attended an NRM event commemorating Eugen Schauman, who assassinated Nikolay Bobrikov.
 Some members of the party have been fired from as a result of contacts with the far-right.
 Immonen has also multiple times shared a blog criticizing the "Holocaust-religion".

 In 2020, the party sacked the youth wing's vice leader Toni Jalonen for declaring himself a fascist at a conference in Estonia.
 The party additionally cut financial support to its youth wing, so it was declared bankrupt as a result.
 A new organization called Perussuomalainen nuoriso in Finnish was founded with new personnel to replace it.

 NRM and other far-right activists attend an annual torch march demonstration in Helsinki on the Finnish independence day which ends at the Hietaniemi cemetery where members visit the tomb of Carl Gustaf Emil Mannerheim and the monument to the Finnish Volunteer Battalion of the Waffen-SS.
-According to B'nai B'rith's report, "The main organizers and guests of the event have been drawn from either non-party-affiliated far-right-activists or members of the right-wing populist Finns Party (Perussuomalaiset), its youth organization Finns Party Youth (Perussuomalaiset Nuoret)".
+According to B'nai B'rith's report, "The main organizers and guests of the event have been drawn from either non-party-affiliated far-right activists or members of the right-wing populist Finns Party (Perussuomalaiset), or its youth organization Finns Party Youth (Perussuomalaiset Nuoret)".